courtiol/IsoriX/README.md

 # Welcome!

 This is the development repository of __IsoriX__, an [R](https://www.r-project.org/) package aiming at building isoscapes using mixed models and inferring the geographic origin of organisms based on their isotopic ratios.

 ![isoscape](image/isoscape.png)

 ## How to download and install IsoriX?
-You can download and install the stable version of IsoriX by typing:
+You can download and install the stable version of IsoriX directly from within R by typing:

 ```
 #!R
 install.packages("IsoriX")
 ```

 You can download and install the development version of IsoriX by typing: